DC-18-0003: Agriculture-Related Amendments

 - Summary of Jan.
 18, 2018 Open House and online comments in tabular format

 Subscribe to the Agriculture Outreach Project news list to receive updates via email or text message.

-A team of staff from Boulder County Land Use, Public Health, Parks & Open Space, and CSU Extension would like to hear from the community regarding the how the current Land Use Code and other regulations affect agricultural operations.
-Public input about what is working well and what could be improved will be used to update Land Use code and Boulder County staff priorities.
-Staff is looking for agricultural producers to provide responses to the following types of questions:1
+A team of staff from Boulder County Land Use, Public Health, Parks & Open Space, and CSU Extension surveyed members of the agricultural community in May, 2018 regarding how the current Land Use Code and other regulations affect agricultural operations.
+Public input about what is working well and what could be improved will be used to update Land Use Code and Boulder County staff priorities.
+The survey included focused questions identified as important based on input from prior meetings.
+View the survey results overview.

 Topic-focused community meetings, March 8 and 14, 2018

 Staff held two topic-focused community meetings on March 8 and 14, on Farm Sales and Farm Events, and Hoop Houses, Greenhouses and Housing.

 The purpose of the meetings was to gain a deeper understanding of some of the specific needs of the community, review staff’s initial ideas, and ask some additional focused questions.
 The meetings helped to equip staff with more detailed information to guide preparation of proposed Land Use Code revisions.